The Family Gathering: A Survival Guide

 "Knowing what the rules are at someone else's house is always helpful for kids," says Steven Dickstein, MD.
 "They know that you behave differently in church or synagogue than you do on the basketball court; they need to know what the rules are at grandma's house."
 If you have any questions about the house rules, don't be afraid to ask.

 Besides preparing your children, sometimes it's necessary to prepare your relatives so they know what to expect.
 "A child who has behavior difficulties at school is going to have them at grandma's house," warns Dr. Dickstein, a child and adolescent psychiatrist, "so make sure their expectations are realistic.
 As a parent you never want to put your children in a situation where they're set up to fail."

 Dr. Dickstein also recommends putting a moratorium on criticizing.
 "Warn family members about sensitive topics in the same way you'd warn people in advance that your child has a nut allergy," advises Dr. Dickstein.
 If you have a body-conscious teen, no one should chide her for taking seconds on mashed potatoes.
 If your brother doesn't believe ADHD is real, now isn't the time to discuss it.

 Plan ahead for some peace and quiet

 For kids who are easily overstimulated or sensitive to things like noise and crowds, Rachel Busman, PsyD, a clinical psychologist at the Child Mind Institute, recommends arranging for another room they can use when they need a break.
 "During family gatherings we want to achieve a balance between being social with relatives while also knowing that, if things get too overwhelming and intense, there's a place to take a break and just be quiet."
-There should be an unused room at any party, so ask your host ahead of time.

 Keep kids occupied